Skip to Content

 Hoka Speedgoat

 Want the Hoka fit but in less of a boot-style?
 Try the Speedgoat.
-The Speedgoat 4 is available for men and women in a low-rise trail runner and comes in several colors.
-For a waterproof version, look no further than the Speedgoat 3 Waterproof in low-rise (men and women) and mid (for men).
-Exprect prices from $110-$170.
-Keep in mind that any Hoka versions with Gore-Tex (GTX) aren’t certified vegan.
+The Speedgoat 5 is available for men and women in a low-rise trail runner and comes in several colors.
+For a waterproof and mid-rise version, look no further than the Speedgoat 5 GTX mid for men and women).
+Expect prices from $110-$180.

 Did we miss any brands or vegan hiking boots that you know and love?
 Share them so we can all shop happy (and cruelty-free) together!
 Wander on.